computefoundation/gnu-linux-shell-scripting/README.md

 # Paradigms

-The following is a list of the application layer paradigms targeted by *Linux-shell-base* with examples:
+The following is a list of the application layer paradigms targeted by *Linux-shell-base* with one or more examples from all sections of each:

 ## 3rd party applications